-Touch ID was Apple's first attempt at biometric authentication in the iPhone.
+Touch ID is Apple's original attempt at biometric authentication still used today.
 It was first introduced in the iPhone 5S Home Button, then later implemented in iPads and the Mac Magic Keyboard.
 It is still used as the exclusive form of biometrics on Macs, select iPad models, and the iPhone SE.

 ● Quickly unlocks using your fingertip

 ● Avalable on iPhones, iPads, and MacBooks